Chapati (Roti or Phulka) Indian Flat Bread

 Cook the other side the same way.
 When it has a few brown blisters on the under surface, it is ready to cook on flame/under a grill.

 To cook on a flame, pick the chapatti with tongs, flip over and place directly on a medium flame, it will balloon up.
-Move it around continuously, flipping over frequently on both sides, coaxing it to balloon up.
+Move it around continuously, flipping over frequently on both sides, coaxing it to balloon up by pressing close any places where steam is escaping.
 It should be cooked evenly all over.
-If you see steam escaping from somewhere, try to seal it with your tongs.
-The steam trapped inside helps the chapatti to balloon up and cooks it from inside.
+The steam trapped inside helps the chapatti to balloon up as it expands and cook it from inside.

 Variations: You can add various saag or leaf vegetables to the chapatti dough, like spinach (palak) or fenugreek leaves (methi), lambs-quarter(bathua), radish leaves (mooli) etc. Any leftover dals and vegetable bhajies can also be mashed and added to the dough (reduce water accordingly).